evertrue/zookeeper-cookbook/README.md

     - [Errata](#errata)
     - [Author and License](#author-and-license)

-## Zookeeper
+## Apache ZooKeeper

-[Zookeeper](http://zookeeper.apache.org/) is a coordination and discovery service maintained by the Apache Software Foundation.
+[Apache ZooKeeper](http://zookeeper.apache.org/) is a coordination and discovery service maintained by the Apache Software Foundation.

-This cookbook focuses on deploying Zookeeper via Chef.
+This cookbook focuses on deploying ZooKeeper via Chef.

 ### Usage

 This cookbook is primarily a library cookbook.
-It implements a `zookeeper` resource to handle the installation and configuration of Zookeeper.
+It implements a `zookeeper` and `zookeeper_config` resource to handle the installation and configuration of ZooKeeper.
 It ships with a default recipe for backwards compatibility pre-LWRP which will work fine, but is really just an example.